EDB, Enterprise Singapore to get new chiefs

 SINGAPORE: The Public Service Division (PSD) on Monday (Mar 27) announced a host of leadership changes at several ministries and key statutory boards.

-Mr Png Cheong Boon, the current chief executive officer of Enterprise Singapore (ESG), has been appointed as the new chairman of the Economic Development Board (EDB).
+Mr Png Cheong Boon, the current chief executive officer of Enterprise Singapore (EnterpriseSG), has been appointed as the new chairman of the Economic Development Board (EDB).

-Taking over at ESG is Mr Lee Chuan Teck, who will relinquish his role as Permanent Secretary (Development) of the Ministry of Trade and Industry (MTI).
+Taking over at EnterpriseSG is Mr Lee Chuan Teck, who will relinquish his role as Permanent Secretary (Development) of the Ministry of Trade and Industry (MTI).

 Mr Png, who joined EDB in 1993, held various appointments in the agency.
 The 53-year-old was deputy chief executive of SPRING Singapore from 2003 to 2008, and chief executive from 2008 to 2013.

-He was appointed as the CEO of JTC in 2013 before being appointed as Second Permanent Secretary of MTI in 2017, before becoming CEO of ESG in 2018.
+He was appointed as the CEO of JTC in 2013 before being appointed as Second Permanent Secretary of MTI in 2017, before becoming CEO of EnterpriseSG in 2018.

 Mr Lee, who was appointed as the Second Permanent Secretary of MTI in 2018 and redesignated as Permanent Secretary (Development) of MTI in 2019, joined the Monetary Authority of Singapore (MAS) in 1992.